-To edit the settings, touch the field to the right of the label or touch up or down arrows to adjust the settings.
-Touch [Back] to save the settings and go back to the Main Menu screen.
+To edit the settings, touch the field to the right of the label or touch or adjust the settings.
+Touch [Back] to save the settings and return to the Main Menu screen.

-Function Description/Action Auto Backlight The choices are: Enable or Disable NOTE: Enabling the Auto Backlight will reduce the screen brightness when the Nav Light is ON.
-Brightness Touch and slide finger along the brightness bar to adjust the setting Color Scheme Touch one of the colors to change the color scheme of the display Shutdown Time Tap ar adjust the setting.
+Function Description/Action Auto Backlight The choices are: Enable or Disable.
+NOTE: Enabling the Auto Backlight will reduce the screen brightness when the Nav Light is ON.
+Brightness Touch and slide finger along the brightness bar to adjust the setting.
+Color Scheme Touch one of the colors to change the color scheme of the display.
+Background Texture Touch one of the background textures to change the texture of the display.
+Units Pull down the arrow and choose either US STD or Metric.
+Shutdown Time Tap or to adjust the setting.
 Audio Intensity Tap or to adjust the setting.
 Minimum Depth This allows you to choose a minimum depth (measured from bottom of keel) to give an alarm if the vessel comes into a minimum depth situation.
-Tap (a) or (a) to adjust the setting.
+Tap or to adjust the setting.
 Choosing zero turns this option OFF.